kaobeosolu78/News_Aggregator/README.md

 Currently Being Implemented:
 * Unit tests
-* "Add new outlet" backend
+* Finish "Add new outlet" backend
-* Save all headlines in a file for future historical analysis
+* Create an object to store all past and future headlines for future historical analysis
-*
+* Add support for social media

 Major Frameworks:
 1. PyQt5